StarRocks/starrocks/docs/table_design/Data_distribution.md

 - **Hash**: A hash-partitioned table has only one partition (the entire table is considered a partition).
 The partition is divided into tablets based on the bucketing column and the number of buckets.

   For example, the following statement creates a table `site_access`.
-The table is divided into tablets based on the `site_id` column.
+The table is divided into tablets based on the `site_id` column and the number of buckets.

   ```SQL
   CREATE TABLE site_access(